 The start line and start corrals are secure areas for participants only.
 The goal is to provide a smooth start, as well as a positive race experience with sufficient room to run/walk along the race course for all athletes.
-Athletes should assemble in the start corral that corresponds to the letter on his/her race number.
-Start corrals were assigned based on the estimated finish time given at registration.
+Athletes should assemble in the start corral according to their pace, with the fastest athletes toward the front and the slower athletes toward the back.

 START CORRAL TIMES